oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 03:20 - More research, Begin building bare bones of app.
 * 04:00 - Watching [videos](https://www.youtube.com/watch?v=ngfYZ0U-emg) on best ways to build app
 * 04:30 - Add CapstoneApp-experiments to github, more research
+* 04:50 - End Of Day: More research and Helpful websites added